mozilla/persona/docs/PRIMARY_PROTOCOL.md

 When a fatal error that will prevent provisioning from completing successfully is detected, the provisioning content should invoke `navigator.id.raiseProvisioningFailure()`.
-This ends the provisioning attempt and indicates that the evaluation contenxt in which the provisioning code is running can be immediately torn down.
+This ends the provisioning attempt and indicates that the evaluation context in which the provisioning code is running can be immediately destroyed.

 The primary may provide a developer readable error string that may be outputted on a browser-specific error console to facilitate debugging.